Why Does Biodiversity Matter?

 This blog post shares some of the inspiring movements and projects that are taking place, that demonstrate how we too can get involved.

-As the ‘Gangsta Gardener’ Ron Finlay himself says, ‘Plant some shit’, and guerilla gardeners do just that; in - shock, horror - council managed flower beds, grass verges, parks and the like.
-How wonderful!
+As the ‘Gangsta Gardener’ Ron Finlay himself says, ‘Plant some shit’, and guerilla gardeners do just that; in council managed and abandoned flower beds, grass verges, parks and the like.

 The charismatic Finlay is one of the movement's most vocal proponents (check out his TED talk), having transformed his local neighbourhood by harnessing the passion of local residents to create a productive space out of previously barren areas;